-Banana Split Cake is what my grandma called “ice box cake”.
-It’s actually a creamy dessert rather than a cake, but it’s made in a 9×13 inch cake pan, sets up in the refrigerator and can be sliced like cake.
+Banana Split Cake is what my grandmother would call "Icebox Cake".
+It's actually a creamy dessert rather than a cake, but it's made in a 9x13 inch cake pan, sets up in the refrigerator and can be sliced like cake.

-I have fond memories of Banana Split Cake because my grandmother made it, but not often enough.
-Whenever we visited I hoped to find one in the refrigerator, but my grandmother was a baker at heart and unlike German Chocolate and Pineapple Cake, Banana Split Cake wasn’t in her regular rotation.
+I have fond memories of this dessert because my grandmother made it, but not often enough.
+Whenever we visited I hoped to find one in the refrigerator, but my grandmother was a baker at heart and unlike German Chocolate and Pineapple Cake, Banana Split Cake wasn't in her regular rotation.
 Of course that made it even more special.

 - 2 cups graham crackers crumbs